Develop a Compelling Ecommerce Marketing Plan

 Also, one would need to define success in terms of earnings, volumes, or other measurable targets.
 But this definition does not have to be set in stone yet.
 Otherwise, you end up in unending cycles of spreadsheet gymnastics.

 There are multiple dimensions to any successful ecommerce business.
 And over time you should cover all the bases.
 For now, come up with three primary challenges.
-There is no magic in the number three, except that it has worked well for me in the past.
-Your mileage may vary.

 Examples of three primary marketing challenges: